 Right next door to the church is the MAR Positano Villa Romana Archaeological Museum.
 The museum covers the site of an ancient Roman villa, abandoned and covered in ash during the infamous eruption of Vesuvius in 79 AD.

-One of the largest towns on the Amalfi Coast, Positano is one of the only towns in the area with high-end shopping.
-In addition to the local craft stores and souvenir shops, there are also numerous fashionable boutiques and chic jewelry stores lining the narrow lanes.
-Le Sireneuse and Via Pasitea are also worth a visit!
+Positano is one of the only towns on the region in with high-end shopping.
+In addition to the local craft stores and souvenir shops, there are also fashionable boutiques and chic jewelry stores lining the narrow lanes.
+You can buy Limoncello liqueur, handmade sandals, and Moda Positano.

 The major downside to Positano for most travelers is how expensive it is to stay here.
 Positano offers mostly luxury and boutique accommodation.
 Restaurant prices are typically higher too.
 In fact, Positano is known as one of the most expensive places to stay in Italy, so budget travelers will struggle.